What’s in store for bonds in 1Q 2021 as economies reopen?

 The enemy of bond investors is inflation.
 This silent killer lurks in the background, slowly eroding the purchasing power of our money over time – making today’s money worth less in the future.
 This is why we seek to have our investments deliver returns that outperform inflation — what’s known as a ‘real’ or inflation-adjusted return.

-US real yield6
+Australian real yield6

 However, given that inflation did not materialise in the aftermath of the policy response to the Global Financial Crisis, it’s difficult to see the current situation being different7.
 There may be spikes in spending as individuals and households once again find their freedom, but spending patterns may change and savings rate increase over the long term, leading to lower rates of consumption overall, thereby keeping inflation in check.